telerik/reporting-docs/designing-reports/connecting-to-data/expressions/expressions-reference/global-objects.md

 ---
 title: Global Objects
-page_title: Global Objects
+page_title: Global Objects Explained
-description: Global Objects
+description: "Learn what are the Global Objects in Telerik Reporting and how you may use them in the expressions in reports."
 slug: telerikreporting/designing-reports/connecting-to-data/expressions/expressions-reference/global-objects
 tags: global,objects
 published: True